 “The steep cost of air freight due to the pandemic affected us more than the reduced production hours and delayed shipments following the imposed COVID-19 protocols.
 It was impractical to export our chilled vegan butter last year, thus, we decided to apply for the Food and Drug Administration’s approval and introduce it to retailers in Manila for market testing,” says Romero-Faude.

 She also notes that many Filipinos are more health- and quality-conscious now, which means consumers are more discerning of ingredients and appreciative of premium brands with purpose.

-Saganà’s team found it a pleasant surprise to discover various vegan, vegetarian and healthy food groups in the Philippines.
-They found communities that proactively share ideas and recipes on social media, and are very open and ‘hungry’ for quality, safe, sustainable and healthy dairy, seafood and meat alternatives.
+Saganà’s team found it a pleasant surprise to discover various vegan, vegetarian, and healthy food groups in the Philippines.
+They found communities that proactively share ideas and recipes on social media, and are open and hungry for quality, safe, sustainable, and healthy dairy, seafood, and meat alternatives.
 Romero-Faude says that these people are eager to support sustainable and locally made foods and brands even if these are generally more expensive.

 “Perhaps with startup pre-financing, mentoring, and market access support, many promising Philippine brands can commercialize their plant-based offers at more competitive prices and aspire to grow,” she says.